Alanhsiu/eslab-final-project.github.io/README.md

 #### Digital Signal Processing (DSP)
 - description
-  - use CMSIS-DSP library
-  - use `arm_fir_f32` function
+  - use **CMSIS-DSP library**
 - purpose
-  - filter out the noise
+  - filter out the noise of the accelerometer data
 - scenario
-  - get the accelerometer data
+  - get the accelerometer data from the board
 - detail
+  - use `arm_fir_f32` function
-  - use the specific low pass filter, which _Nyquist frequency_ is 5Hz and _Cutoff frequency_ is 2.5Hz
+  - use the specifically designed low pass filter, which _Nyquist frequency_ is 5Hz and _Cutoff frequency_ is 2.5Hz

 #### BSP (Board Support Package)
 - description
-  - use BSP library
+  - use **BSP library**
   - use `BSP_ACCELERO_AccGetXYZ` function
 - purpose
   - use the sensors on the board to get the accelerometer data